The Back Nine logo

 What Is The Back Nine?

-The Back Nine is a franchise for operating a 24-hour indoor golf facility.
-It operates from a single brick-and-mortar location and targets golfers (B2C) seeking an indoor golf experience.
-The core service bundle centers on three to five Full Swing simulators, club fitting services, golf lessons, and party and event space.
+The Back Nine is a franchise in the Entertainment & Recreation category.
+It operates a brick-and-mortar 24-hour indoor golf facility, serving individual consumers (B2C).
+The core service bundle includes three to five Full Swing simulators, club fitting services, golf lessons, and party/event space.

 Territory Protection